About this website

 - Vimeo - a web player for video content using HTML5 encoding which is also playable on devices not supporting flash encoded media such as many mobile devices

 In order to increase legibility and push the current limits of creative freedom for designers, we tested several tools for displaying non-standard typefaces such DIN and Melior.
 The font tools evaluated were Typekit and Fonts.com, but due to lack of interoperability and problems with font rendering on older PCs, we have decided not to implement a type tool on the current version of the site.
 All fonts on this site are now standard web fonts.

 The site should work fine across all platforms and browsers, but we do not support legacy browsers such as Internet Explorer 6.
 We urge you to update your browser for the best possible use of this website.
 See a short video of how the site also works for touch devices here.

-The site has five main sections:
+The site has four main sections:

 Through out the site there might be some icons attached to different links.
 These are meant to clarify what type of content the links provide.
 Here follows an explanation for the icons:

 - The presentation icon signals a link to a powerpoint/slideshare presentation.